-- o In December 2001, the Rand was 29% undervalued compared with its trendline Trade Weighted Value. - o In April 2006, the Rand was 22% overvalued compared with its polynomial trendline Trade Weighted Value - Over the next couple of years, with the depreciation of the Rand against its trading partners, this reversed again to being 24% undervalued by October 2008. - However, as of November 2010, this has reversed once again to 20% overvalued, indicating that the Rand is almost as overvalued as it was in 2006.
+- In December 2001, the Rand was 29% undervalued compared with its trendline Trade Weighted Value. - In January 2006, the Rand was 23% overvalued compared with its polynomial trendline Trade Weighted Value - Over the next couple of years, with the depreciation of the Rand against its trading partners, this reversed again to being 26% undervalued by December 2008. - However, this has reversed once again to 13% overvalued as of May 2011.